-In addition to the manner of notice permitted above, notices given pursuant to Sections 9 and 10 hereof may be effected telephonically and confirmed in writing thereafter in the manner described above.
+In addition to the manner of notice permitted above, notices given pursuant to Sections 3, 8 and 9 hereof may be effected telephonically and confirmed in writing thereafter in the manner described above.

 15. Successors and Assigns.

 This Agreement shall be binding upon the parties hereto and their respective successors and assigns and shall inure to the benefit of the parties hereto and their respective successors and assigns.
-This Agreement may not be assigned by any Holder and any attempted assignment hereof by any Holder will be void and of no effect and shall terminate
+This Agreement may not be assigned by any Holder and any attempted assignment hereof by any Holder will be void and of no effect and shall terminate all obligations of the Company hereunder; provided, that any Holder may assign its rights hereunder to any person to whom such Holder may Dispose of Series Z Preferred Units pursuant to Section 2(b) hereof, including any pledgee, or to any person to whom a Holder disposes of Shares in a manner that would be a permitted disposition of Series Z Preferred Units under Section 2 (b).

 16. Counterparts.

 This Agreement may be executed in any number of counterparts and by the parties hereto in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute one and the same agreement.

 17. Governing Law.

 This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware applicable to contracts made and to be performed wholly within said State.

 18. Severability.

 In the event that any one or more of the provisions contained herein, or the application thereof in any circumstances, is held invalid, illegal or unenforceable in any respect for any reason, the validity, legality and enforceability of any such provision in every other respect and of the remaining provisions contained herein shall not be in any way impaired thereby, it being intended that all of the rights and privileges of the parties hereto shall be enforceable to the fullest extent permitted by law.

 19. Entire Agreement.

 This Agreement is intended by the parties as a final expression of their agreement and intended to be the complete and exclusive statement of the agreement and understanding of the parties hereto in respect of the subject matter contained herein.
 There are no restrictions, promises, warranties or undertakings, other than those set forth or referred to herein, with respect to such subject matter.
 This Agreement supersedes all prior agreements and understandings between the parties with respect to such subject matter.